-- (i) Compliance with Australian Accounting Standards and International Financial Reporting Standards The financial statements of the Scheme comply with Australian Accounting Standards as issued by the AASB and also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board. - (ii) New accounting standards and amendments adopted by the Scheme The Scheme applied the following accounting standard amendment that became mandatory for the first time during the reporting period:
+- (i) Compliance with Australian Accounting Standards and International Financial Reporting Standards The financial statements of the Scheme comply with Australian Accounting Standards as issued by the Australian Accounting Standards Board (AASB) and also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board. - (ii) New accounting standards and amendments adopted by the Scheme There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2020 that have a material impact on the amounts recognised in prior periods or will affect the current or future periods. - (iii) New accounting standards, amendments and interpretations not yet adopted Certain new accounting standards, amendments and interpretations have been published that are not mandatory for 30 June 2021 reporting period and have not yet been applied in the financial statements.
+None of these are expected to have a material effect on the financial statements of the Scheme.